lambdaclass/yet-another-swap/README.md

    ```

 > **Note:**
-> If you want to declare and deploy the contracts on Testnet, you will need the private key of your account.
+> If you want to declare and deploy the contracts on Testnet using the `make deploy` command (explained in the next section), you will need the private key of your account.
 We obtain it in the following way:
 >
 > ```bash
 > starkli signer keystore inspect-private ~/.starkli-wallets/account.json